pscon/Ventekk-Newsletter-Mailchimp/README.md

 # Ventekk-Newsletter-App
-Ventekk newsletter-app allows user to [Signup](https://fierce-wave-69902.herokuapp.com/) to the newsletter and look forward to lots of awesome content!!!!
+Ventekk newsletter-app allows user to [Signup](https://fierce-wave-69902.herokuapp.com/) to the newsletter and look forward to lots of awesome content from us!

 [Sign Up Now!](https://fierce-wave-69902.herokuapp.com/)